swift-server/swift-aws-lambda-runtime/readme.md

  }
  ```

  Since most Lambda functions are triggered by events originating in the AWS platform like `SNS`, `SQS` or `APIGateway`, the [Swift AWS Lambda Events](http://github.com/swift-server/swift-aws-lambda-events) package includes an `AWSLambdaEvents` module that provides implementations for most common AWS event types further simplifying writing Lambda functions.
-For example, handling an `SQS` message:
+For example, handling a `SQS` message:

  First, add a dependency on the event packages: